Year 8 Science

 Key skills developed:

-• How to draw free body diagrams
+• How to draw circuit diagrams

 • How to predict the behaviour of electromagnets